Email

 Don’t waste space with something like a repeat of the subject line.
 Instead, the preheader text should complement the subject.
 For example, if the subject line poses a question, the pre-header text could start to answer the question.

-Need some inspiration: See five email preheader text ideas to get you started
+Need some inspiration: See five email preheader text ideas to get you started.

-14. Not testing your emails for accessibility
+Not testing your emails for accessibility

+Failing to test email campaigns with accessibility in mind, using tools or by simulating assistive technologies, means potential issues often go unnoticed before reaching subscribers.
 Nobody can become an accessibility expert overnight, but even fixing basic issues will push you ahead of many in the industry.

 A good place to start is by understanding how easily your current emails can be consumed.
 This gives you a baseline to improve upon.
 But trying to figure things out yourself is not only more cumbersome, but it leaves a lot of room for error.
 Like anything with email efficiency. finding the right tools is key.